uwidev/life-disciplines-projects/100 Disciplines/110 🎀 Well-being (EXAMPLE)/Setup/12 🔂 Convergence to Ikigai.md

 ```

 ### Dynamic 2
-These are the second emerging layer of 3 fundamental characteristics.
-These are Disciplines that are almost there, but are missing something to feel complete.
+These are the second emerging layer of having 3 fundamental characteristics.
+These are disciplines that are almost there, but are missing something to feel complete.

 #### Useless Satisfaction
 These are the cool things in life that don't serve a higher purpose other than being cool.
 You love these things, they make you money, and you're skilled in it, but that's all to it.